ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 still possible, but it's more expensive: since the service provider cannot access the messages, a warrant to the service provider is of no use.
 Instead, law enforcement must go to the people communicating.
-For example, they can obtain a court order to seize your phone, or they can point [microphones and antennas][electromagnetic] at your house to listen to your communications.
+For example, they can obtain a court order to seize your phone, or they can point [microphones and antennas][electromagnetic] at your house to listen to your communications, or they can infiltrate the suspected gang.

 <img src="/2015/11/end-to-end.png" width="550" height="357" alt="Figure 1: The difference between encryption in transit and end-to-end encryption."/>